 Fines are levied for violation of parking regulations.
 The amount of the fine is subject to change without notice.
 The fine listed on a ticket takes precedence over any published fine.
-The University parking committee designated by the Executive Director of Public Safety will determine if changes are warranted by conducting an annual review of vehicle registration costs and parking fines.
+The University parking committee designated by the Chief of Police will determine if changes are warranted by conducting an annual review of vehicle registration costs and parking fines.
 The University parking committee will forward its recommendations to the University senior administrative group for approval if changes are warranted.

 Methods of Payment